Ontario Highway 427: Vaughan Extension (2017–2021)

 and included the design, financing, and construction of the extension, as well as its maintenance for thirty years.

-Construction required the periodic closure of eleven roads, and the permanent closure of Regional Road 99.
+Construction required the periodic closure of eleven roads, as well as the removal of Regional Road 99.
 McGillivray Road was realigned at Rutherford Road, as was the intersection of Huntington Road and Major Mackenzie Drive.

 The extension north to Major Mackenzie Drive opened on September 18, 2021, after the legal dispute was settled.

 Future

 There is a planned extension that would see the freeway pushed north to near Bolton to meet the proposed Highway 413, should that highway be constructed.

+On April 30, 2024, the Ontario provincial government confirmed it will start constructing Highway 413 in 2025 after coming to an agreement with the Canadian federal government, and Highway 413 would be the proposed northern terminus of Highway 427.
 The Highway 427 Extension Transportation Needs Assessment Study examined further extensions; connections with the Bradford Bypass freeway, as well as Highway 400 and Highway 11 north of Barrie were considered.
 In the past decade, there has been little discussion of this highway extension due to concerns with traversing the Oak Ridges Moraine and Minesing Wetlands.